 @Service – for service classes.

-@Scope – for configuring scope of the spring bean.
+@Scope – for configuring the scope of the spring bean.

-AspectJ annotations for configuring aspects and advices, @Aspect, @Before, @After, @Around, @Pointcut etc.
+AspectJ annotations for configuring aspects and advice, @Aspect, @Before, @After, @Around, @Pointcut, etc.

-Spring framework provides transaction management support through Declarative Transaction Management as well as programmatic transaction management.
-Declarative transaction management is most widely used because it’s easy to use and works in most of the cases.
+At first, the Spring framework provides transaction management support through declarative transaction management and programmatic transaction management.
+Declarative transaction management is most commonly used because it is easy to use and works in most cases.